-The Best Educational Websites for Elementary Age Kids
+The Best Educational Websites for Elementary and Middle School Students Available in 2021

-Educational websites can be a great supplement to workbooks and worksheets for homeschoolers.
+Educational websites can be a great supplement to workbooks and worksheets for both homeschoolers and schoolchildren.
+And with many kids out of school during the Coronavirus pandemic, they can provide much-needed help to parents trying to assist their kids with school at home.
 They can also be a great alternative to tutoring for kids who are struggling in school.
-Tutoring centers like Kumon are quite expensive.
-These websites are possible alternatives that can be done at home at a lower costs.
+Tutoring centers like Kumon can expensive.
+These websites are possible alternatives that can be done at home at a lower cost.
 Some of these websites are free and some require paid memberships.

 Time4learning.com is a "Homeschool Curriculum, After School Learning, Summer Use" option for pre-k through High School.
 It can be used as a full curriculum or to supplement a homeschool, public school or private school curriculum.
 Subjects like Math and Language Arts are interactive animations.
 Much of the Science and Social Studies content is text based.
 It costs $19.95 a month for one student and $14.95 for each additional student.
 The High School option costs $30 a month.
 If you homeschool through a public school or charter school homeschooling program, find out if they'll pay for it.
 There isn't a free trial but you can pay month-to-month, so you can cancel if you don't like the program.